igrishaev/pg2/README.md

 ~~~

 The `read-disk-migrations` function reads migrations from disk.
 It returns a
-sorted map but without information about whether any migration has been applied:
+sorted map without information about whether migrations have been applied:

 ~~~clojure
 (mig/read-disk-migrations "migrations")